bankh/GPU_Compute/AMDvbFlashROMs-MI25/readMe.md

 1- Heating:
 Depending on the type of the BIOS, the heating of MI25 would be a problem.
 The unit comes with passive cooling attached on the graphics processor and has a GPU fan connection at the end of the GPU.
 Depending on the BIOS, the function of the fan might change.
 In other words, in one of the BIOS (id: X), GPU will not show any indication of the fan on `rocm-smi` and another one (id: Y), GPU will show that indication.
 In both cases `rocm-smi --setfan LEVEL` does not work.
-There should be more elegant solution to avoid heating issue.
 For now, we connected multiple fans without modifying the graphics card's mechanical structure while using a fan shrouds from here{Add ebay link} with appropriate connectors, cables, and fans.
 In addition, we present in this repository [a Python solution](https://github.com/bankh/GPU_Compute/tree/main/amdgpu-pyfancontrol) for cooling GPU based on the PWM and GPUs temperature curve.

 {ADD IMAGE HERE}